- 100% online, no visits to campus required

 The online MSHS in Clinical Research Administration is an applied program grounded in practical skills to prepare you to lead the business and science of clinical research.
 Offered through the GWs School of Medicine and Health Sciences, one of the country's top research medical schools according to U.S. News & World Report, this flexible online program pairs an industry-specific curriculum with world-renowned faculty so that you can have a long and successful career in clinical research administration.

-- Master the clinical, regulatory and business requirements in the planning and conduct of a clinical trial.
+- Integrate the required clinical, regulatory and business aspects in the planning and conduct of a clinical trial.

-- Evaluate the importance of assuring data integrity in a clinical trial and in the preparation of various clinical/regulatory documents through professional assignments such as quality checking a clinical study report.
+- Examine the importance of assuring data integrity in a clinical trial and in preparation of various clinical regulatory documents.

 Who Is the Ideal Student for This Program?

 The program is ideal for working clinical research professionals, or those in a related field, and expands your knowledge of drug development, clinical trial conduct, monitoring, and the business, ethical and legal perspectives of the clinical research industry.

 Designed to answer the growing need for clinical research jobs, the online MSHS in Clinical Research Administrations real-world approach and focus on strategic leadership makes graduates stand out to prospective employers, and prepares them for some of the highest level (and highest paying) positions within a clinical research organization.

 Clinical research director positions have an annual earning potential of $234,002, and clinical data manager positions have the annual earning potential of $120,856.
 These are just a few of the high-paying and in-demand careers in clinical research that you can pursue with a masters in Clinical Research Administration.

 Graduates are prepared to lead health care organizations in the following roles:

 - Clinical Study Manager/Director